qcklex/ColorPicker/README.md

 This was a really fun project to make and I am satisfied with the result.
-I learned so much in making it, it was so nice to find another projects in Discord and the one fron Chris McCoy really inspired me.
+I learned so much making it, it was so nice to find another projects in Discord and the one from Chris McCoy really inspired me.
 I am looking forward to keep learning APIs and more functionalities.
-Also open to keep learning and getting inspired from the community!
+I am also open to keep learning and let myself get inspired by the community!